ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 For more information about the arguments and attributes, see [ibm_is_volume](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_volume){: external}.

-## Modifying OS to utilize the increased capacity
+## Modifying OS to use the increased capacity
 {: #modifying-os-expanded-boot-volume}

 After you expand the boot volume capacity, you have to make your OS recognize the capacity increase.
 You must independently grow the disk partition, and then increase the file system into the partition.